Realverdictai/input-locator-seeker-where/README.md

 5. `evaluateCase()` automatically uses the uploaded docs during valuation.

 ## New Case Category Step
-This version merges case type and accident sub-type into a single hierarchical selection used for AI analysis.
+selection used for AI analysis.
 The categories are defined in `src/utils/caseCategories.ts` and organized to eliminate overlap: